cliftonchee/govtech-careers-skills-passport-oa/README.md

 ### Motivation for delete function

 I modeled it to be similar to the Add button, sharing the same `Button.tsx` component but takes a different parameter to be a Delete button instead.
+This allows me to standardise my buttons across the application.